CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 for yor module, and/or look again for the options of your driver with the `-h` flag.
 Most jobs are restartable, so you don't lose completed work or used resources.

+If you choose too many subjobs, Maestro will get confused on the Slurm messages and sorting out the issue can be difficult.
+Also, running too many subjobs at a time can lead to the [license running out](#availability-of-licenses), and waiting in the queue have been in for nothing.

 ## Optimal disk usage